AshwinAnand868/is-the-site-up-spring-boot/README.md

 [http://localhost:8080/check?url=https://www.google.com](http://localhost:8080/check?url=https://www.google.com)

-What is essentially happening in the above URL is that you are making a get request to route called "check" which expects a url as its query parameter and here you can specify any web application URL to test if it is down or up
+What is essentially happening in the above URL is that you are making a get request to route called "check" which expects a url as its query parameter and here you can specify any web application URL to test if it is down or up.
+In this case we are testing [https://www.google.com](https://www.google.com)